eliasjunior/stock-market/README.md

 ## Observation

-There some tests integration tests(run manual) in (test/http-client) you can use postman or similar tool, I've used a IntelliJ built-in plugin.
+There are some integration tests(to run manual) in (test/http-client) you can use postman or similar tool, I've used a IntelliJ built-in plugin.

 The design of the code is to make easy to test, there are just a few units tests for demonstration.